-Table 14 provides an overall summary of the environmental performance of the quarry in regard to water management, with further details provided in the following sections.
+Table 13 provides an overall summary of the environmental performance of the quarry in regard to water management, with further details provided in the following sections.

-Table 14: Summary of Environmental Performance - Water Management

-Aspect performance during the reporting period Trend / Key management implications Implemented / proposed management actions Surface water quality No results were over the trigger levels for 3 consecutive samples requiring detailed investigation Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue management and monitoring Environmental flow Complies with criteria Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue management and monitoring Groundwater standing level Complies with criteria Data over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue management and monitoring Groundwater quality Results are consistent with trends and show no marked variations in water quality nor any impacts associated from quarry operations Data collected over time has been consistent within each groundwater well.
+Table 13: Summary of Environmental Performance - Water Management requiring detailed investigation modelling and previous AR reporting Environmental flow Complies with criteria Data collected over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue management and monitoring Groundwater standing level Complies with criteria Data over time is consistent with the EIS predictions, Modification modelling and previous AR reporting Continue management and monitoring Groundwater quality Results are consistent with trends and show no marked variations in water quality nor any impacts associated from quarry operations Data collected over time has been consistent within each groundwater well.
 Review trigger levels and re development of bores